jasonxchen/why-so-sus/README.md

 * Render harmless civilians and one killer; all of which have randomized hat, shirt, pants, and shoe colors
 * Implement condition where running into the killer will end in a loss
 * Render clues holding color values of the killer
+* Collision detection of clues to pick up their information
 * Implement assassination function by clicking on a civilian
 * End game loop on assassinating the killer
 * Display win or loss on top of canvas
+* Display game instructions at the beginning and dismiss it with button press

 ## Stretch Goals